 Whilst some of the passive, therapeutic modalities may speed up the rehab process, they don't take the place of the things people need to do for themselves.
 Without the inclusion of a Pro-Active Rehab approach to rehabilitation, the benefit of passive manipulative therapies needs to be questioned.
-A high proportion of people with joint and muscle pain should be sent home with a set of exercises.
+A high proportion of people with joint and muscle pain should be sent home with a set of exercises and told to do them for at least 2 hours a day.